Sriram8452/Deep-Q-Learning-for-Emotional-Lighting/README.md

 conducted include the pre-processing of data sets for uniformity, developing and training a deep Q- network based on a pretrained ResNet50 model and assessing its performance through extensive metrics.
 Finally, this project aims at proving that deep reinforcement learning can be applied for emotional lighting applications.

+# LITERATURE SURVEY
+Emotion detection has been one of the most researched issues in computer vision.
+The methodology used in past research applied manually crafted features combined with traditional machine learning algorithms that struggle to handle the complexity of facial emotions.
+With deep learning, CNNs which are substantially more accurate than others approaches have been used as a standard in emotion recognition.
+Recent research on transfer learning has utilized big data to explore the deployment of trained ResNet model.
+In addition to that, while reinforcement learning has shown promise across several applications, its application on emotion recognition and adaptive lighting are less explored.
+Inspired by recent advancements a particularly deep Q-learning with pre-trained ResNet50 goal of this effort is to improve on the weaknesses in earlier (end-to-end model-free) approaches.